Maui Shore Diving Guide

 Makena Landing: What You Will See

 Aside from plenty of sea turtles at Makena Landing, some white-tip reef sharks hide near the shallow caves.
-Snorkelers and divers are also likely to spot a moray eel, cleaner shrimp station, and schools of colorful surgeonfish.
+Snorkelers and divers may spot moray eel and cleaner shrimp, amongst schools of colorful surgeonfish.

 White-spotted eagle rays like to visit Makena Landing.
 The stingrays here are giant and often in groups of 3 or more.
 Lucky scuba divers can even see a manta ray near the outside of the dive site.
-As you descend past 30 feet, keep an eye out for the unmistakable manta shadow!
+As you descend past 30 feet, look for the unmistakable shadow of a Manta Ray!

 Makena Landing: Tips and Tricks